catvw/ece251-computer/REPORT.md

 | `DIV` | `1000 1 RRR` | `DIV R2` | Divide the accumulator by register `RRR` (unsigned). |

 ### Branch Instructions
-All branches (for now) are PC-relative, and the branch constant `CCCC` is sign-extended to allow branching backwards.
+Branches with a four-bit immediate `CCCC`, are PC-relative, and the branch constant is sign-extended to allow branching backwards.
+The `BA` and `BR` instructions would be the ones used to implement function calls, and due to their structure could be used to implement two-function coroutines reasonably well.

 | Name | Format | Example | Description |
 | --- | --- | --- | --- |